HTTP5214-Winter2023/TimeKeeper/standup-logs/Standup-MichelleParlevliet.md

 Today, I'm going to work with the team to organize a user testing plan and divide up next steps with the API team for the next functions we need.

 No blockers!!

+## Mar 22nd

+Last time, I tested the first version of the npm package and added addNewProject() to api.js.

+Today, I will test the newest version of our npm package and support with user testing if possible (I stayed home because I wasn't feeling well).

+No blockers.